-Enjoy laid-back walking under huge skies, across pristine beaches, and nature-rich salt marshes along the coastal strip of East Anglia.
-Visit medieval churches, stately homes, and a famous shrine while enjoying sea-fresh shellfish and lavish hospitality at a string of gastro-pubs along this undeveloped stretch of coastline.
+Enjoy laid-back walking under huge skies, across pristine beaches and nature-rich salt marshes across the coastal strip of East Anglia.
+Visit medieval churches, stately homes and a famous shrine whilst enjoying sea-fresh shellfish and lavish hospitality at a string of gastro-pubs along this undeveloped stretch of coastline.

 The icons below highlight the distance, difficulty and theme of this itinerary.